damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 ## Contribution Process

-*How a maker can contribute to your project?*
+*Describe here how a maker can contribute to your own project*

 ```
-- Code of conduct
+-  Example of a contribution process:
-- Post on issues page and briefly outline the changes you plan to make
+  -  Post an [issue] and briefly outline the changes you plan to make
   - If you are looking for input on what to contribute, brows the issues with the Requests or Bug label
   - Describe branches
-- Describe what a Pull Request (PR) shall contain (detailed description of changes, summary of test, issue numbers that the PR resolves)
+  - Describe what a Pull Request (PR) shall contain (detailed description of changes, summary of test,
+    issue numbers that the PR resolves)
   - Specify code style
   - Contributor license agreement
 ```

 ## Last updates